D Tour: A Tenacious Documentary

 D Tour: A Tenacious Documentary is a 2008 documentary film directed by Jeremy Konner.
 It was premiered at the 2008 Santa Barbara film festival on January 31, 2008.
 The film focuses on the tour Tenacious D made in support of the film and soundtrack of Tenacious D in The Pick of Destiny and the consequences of their film's poor showing at the box office.
-The film has been released on DVD and Blu-ray in The Complete Masterworks Part 2, which also contains a full live show.
+The film has been released on DVD and Blu-ray in The Complete Master Works 2, which also contains a full live show.